Skip to Main Content

 Who owns the data?

-Data ownership is outlined in the CSU IP Policy
+Data ownership is outlined in the Charles Sturt's IP Policy

-In summary, where data is generated by staff of CSU, the university owns the IP.
+In summary, where data is generated by staff of Charles Sturt, the university owns the IP.

 Where data is generated by students, the IP is owned by the student.

-IP ownership will vary where staff, students and others involved in research at CSU are subject to a contract or licence conditions.
+IP ownership will vary where staff, students and others involved in research at Charles Sturt are subject to a contract or license conditions.

-In situations where HDR studies are funded by industry or there is a strong possibility of commercial potential for the outcomes, a student may be asked to assign their IP to CSU.
-This will not detract from the student's recogntion of "inventorship" of the data.
+In situations where HDR studies are funded by industry or there is a strong possibility of commercial potential for the outcomes, a student may be asked to assign their IP to Charles Sturt.
+This will not detract from the student's recognition of "inventorship" of the data.

 Charles Sturt University acknowledges the traditional custodians of the lands on which its campuses are located, paying respect to Elders, both past and present, and extend that respect to all First Nations Peoples.Acknowledgement of Country